 As a Conference team, we can’t wait for the day that every church building is open and hosting worship for our faith community.
-At the same time, the safety of every church member is of high importance.
-There are a lot of things to consider on the road to reopening your church.
-Safety for your most vulnerable members should take priority.
-It’s important that every church prayerfully considers how to proceed.
-Here are the Oregon Conference guidelines for re-opening.
+At the same time, the safety of every church member is our top priority.

 Both Washington and Oregon are taking a phased, county-by-county approach to re-opening their economies.
 Oregon Conference Churches may re-open in phases, at the same pace as the county and municipality in which they reside.
-(I.e. When Clackamas County moves to Phase 1, all Clackamas County Oregon Conference Churches may do the same.)
-Since these phases can change quickly, our communications team will be sending out updates as necessary.
-Each Church is Expected to Follow State/County/Municipal guidelines for reopening and/or operating in accordance with OHA/CDC/DOH recommendations.
+When States update their guidance, these changes will be sent out.
+Each Church is to Follow State/County/Municipal guidelines for reopening and/or operating in accordance with OHA/CDC/DOH recommendations.

 We will be living with the threat of COVID-19 until there is an effective treatment or vaccine for this disease.
 The following guidelines apply to every phase of re-opening.